LiaoJimmy/effective-typescript/pages/ts-go.md

 - Hyrum's Law
 - Port, not rewrite
-- Only plain object and function in TS codebase
+- Only plain object and function in TypeScript codebase
   - (No OOP and Inheritance)

 <v-click>